louisLT/deepsecuretransform/README.md

 The decoder module ic composed of a fully connected layer, followed by a succession of 1D deconvolutional layers, outputing a time series of the same format as the input.

 Each training gives different encoders and decoders, due to the random initialization of weights and the randomness in data distribution.
-For this reason, if two data owners 1 and 2 operate two trainings independantly, the decoder 2 cannot be used to retrieve data encoded with decoder 1.
+For this reason, if two data owners 1 and 2 operate two trainings independantly, the decoder 2 cannot be used to retrieve data encoded with encoder 1 (and vice versa).
 The decoder networks must be kept secret by data owners, and considered as decryption keys.

 An illustration of the process is given below.